 Wide implementation of the SHUTTLE toolkit will homogenise the procedures for microtrace evidence examination in laboratories throughout Europe and hence facilitate better international collaboration and exchange of data.
 Laboratories may use data in a shared database for their database searches.
 In a similar way, data acquired by several laboratories can be used to calculate background populations and the calculation of the evidential value of the results.
 They may ask for help from international colleagues by just indicating a reference to the key under which data is stored in the joint database.

-The standardisation of working procedures will form an excellent educational tool, as police officers and forensic can improve their knowledge by studying samples in the database.
+The standardisation of working procedures will form an excellent educational tool, as police officers and forensic laboratories can improve their knowledge by studying samples in the database.
 The SHUTTLE toolkit will also form a major incentive for Research and Development studies, e.g by enabling discrimination and background studies.

-The SHUTTLE toolkit will contain 4 tools which will help to solve the current difficulties.
+The SHUTTLE toolkit will contain 4 tools which will help solve the current difficulties.
 Each of them, as well as their fluent interaction, is required for optimal operation.

 The aim is to make a powerful and versatile toolkit to solve the major issues in forensic microtrace evidence investigation.
 Additional specifications will be set on privacy issues, training, user-friendliness, long-term sustainability and integration with other techniques.